CZ-NIC/convey/README.md

 pip3 install git+https://github.com/CZ-NIC/convey.git  # without root use may want to use --user

 # launch
-python3 -m convey [filename]  # program start
+convey [filename or input text] # or try `python3 -m convey` if you're not having `.local/bin` in your executable path
 ```

-Parameter [filename] is the path to CSV source file.
-If not present, script asks for it.
+Parameter [filename or input text] may be the path of the CSV source file or any text that should be parsed.
+Note that if the text consist of a single value, program prints out all the computable information and exits; I.E. inputting a base64 string will decode it.

 ### OR launch from a directory